muratk5n/thirdwave/en/README.md

 Hah.
 Just heard guy on RT say "Germany destroyed its nuclear sector, now have to rely on 90% natural gas for power generation".
 [Incorrect](https://pbs.twimg.com/media/FEYfMPoWYAEUpOs?format=jpg&name=small)

-The rabble-rouser, thorn-on-the-side shtick is gine, but plz don't pull bizarre non-truths out of your ass \#RT
+The rabble-rouser, thorn-on-the-side shtick is fine, but plz don't pull bizarre non-truths out of your ass \#RT

 ---